basbehe/essays/README.md

 # Into the Mummyverse, or There Are Sixteen Of These Things And None Of Them Are Good

-The semi-recent flop of Universal's *The Mummy (2017)*, which killed the planned "Dark Universe" of interconnected classic horror reboots before it could even begin, brought the
+The semi-recent flop of Universal's *The Mummy (2017)*, which killed the planned "Dark Universe" of interconnected classic horror reboots before it could even begin, brought the 1999 version to the minds of many.
+At the beginning of this year, I decided, on a whim, to watch through all three of these reboot movies, and then set it in my head to watch every single film in the Mummy franchise before capping it off with 2017.
+What I did not realize until I began, however, was that there were many more films than it first appeared.
+Over a dozen, in fact.
+Since I was living on my own at the time and needed something to do to keep myself sane, I perservered.
+Now it is my albatross to share with the world.
+I have sorted the films into their continuities, as I have analyzed them, and will present them thus.

 .ve-media wc:The_Mummy_(1932_poster-three-sheet).jpg right caption="A poster for the original 1932 *The Mummy* film"

 ## Where it All Begins: Prime Universe